AntaraB1005/Twitter-Filter/README.md

 # Twitter-Filter
 INSPIRATION

-Creation of a Machine Learning Model with the use of Naive Bayes Model to classify tweets of two leaders.
+Creation of a Machine Learning Model with the use of Naive Bayes Algorithm to classify tweets of two leaders.

 DETAILS